Gareth Wild

 Gareth Wild is a production director who, in 2021, completed a six-year self-administered challenge to park in all 211 legal parking spaces in his local Sainsbury's car park in Bromley, Greater London.
 This achievement and his method of doing so went viral online, attributed to its timing during the COVID-19 pandemic and Wild's dedication to the mundane challenge for an extended amount of time, and received coverage in the national and international press.
+In 2026 Wild completed a second challenge, parking in all 108 parking spots of the Sainsbury's in Devizes, Wiltshire.

 Challenge

 Wild, a production director for Explosive Alan Productions, thought of the challenge in 2015 while doing his weekly shop, having done so at the same shop for a decade.
 He had initially decided to simply log the spaces in which he had parked in his local Sainsbury's car park, but soon decided to make a game out of this.
 He created a spreadsheet to log the spaces he had parked in and created a plan, taking a screenshot of the car park in Google Maps, dividing the car park into lettered sections and assigning numbers to its individual spaces.
 Wild initially believed he could complete the challenge in four years.

 Each time Wild drove to the supermarket, he logged the space in which he had parked on his mobile phone and added it to his spreadsheet upon returning home.
 Over the course of the challenge, he attempted to seek out parking spaces which he had identified as in high demand so as not to "bottleneck" his approach.
 He did not illegally park in handicap or motorcycle spaces, and only parked in one spot per trip.
 He sometimes took trips later at night which allowed him to park in the spaces which were highest in demand, but has stated that he never went to the shop to intentionally park in a specific space, describing this as the "car parking equivalent of doping."